Ruan-pysoft/ministdlib/README.md

 Honestly, I'm not sure how active I've been in maintaining that, but whatever.

-A big inspiration was the plan9 manpages, especially for `string.h`.
+A big inspiration was the plan9 manpages, especially `string.h`.

 I think this whole project started from [this](https://www.reddit.com/r/C_Programming/comments/1fzdwv9) reddit post, because I wanted to do something similar,